Investment Account Management

 I almost always use very low-cost passive index funds and exchange-traded funds to create diversified portfolios.
 In certain situations, I may use an active fund or two if I believe there is an added value that outweighs the additional expense.

-Your ime horizon is the driver of the bus.
-If you need the money in 3 years (Down Payment) where you keep it looks very different than money you are investing for 30 years.
+Your time horizon is the driver of the bus.
+If you need the money in 3 years (Down Payment) where you keep it looks very different than the money you are investing for 30 years.

 I stick to the long-term plan.
 Markets go through cycles of ups and downs.
 I have invested in many of them.
 Sometimes those downturns can be very stressful and painful.
 It sucks losing 40% of your retirement accounts, but it happened in 2008-2009 and the odds are very good it will happen again.
 When you ask?
 Your guess is as good as mine (or anyone else's).
 The key is not making emotional decisions.
 It's hard to stay put when the world is crumbling around you.
 That's why people hire me :)